 The film is mostly a joy to watch, but the second half feels like it drags more than it should.
 The relationship between Robyn and Mebh is explored fully, but the film tends to crawl when it comes to the obstacles Robyn faces while trying to meet up with Mebh.
 Apart from being an unusually beautifully animated film, Wolfwalkers follows two strong female characters that are equally intriguing for different reasons.

 The issue is that both Robyn and Mebh are incredibly stubborn and that hard-headed behavior finds its way into the storytelling.
 Robyn is rebelling against her father’s wishes the entire film, but it only seems to bother her when it’s convenient to the story.
 Mebh seems like an extremely independent character that leads her own pack until it’s revealed why she’s stayed in the Kilkenny forest for so long.

 The rescuing of Mebh’s mother begins as motivation, but evolves into a weakness for Mebh.
 This all makes sense when the finale rolls around, but these events soften what were otherwise stronger characters when the audience is first introduced to them.

-Wolfwalkers is loaded with jaw-dropping hand drawn animation and is the fascinating dose of originality we all wish Brave was.
+Wolfwalkers is loaded with jaw-dropping, hand-drawn animation and is the fascinating dose of originality we all wish Brave was.
 While the story is stretched a bit thin during the last 45 minutes, Wolfwalkers is still one of the most gorgeous animated films of the year.
-Tom Moore and Cartoon Saloon have given birth to creatively mesmerizing cinema dribbling with exquisite animated bliss.
+Tom Moore and Cartoon Saloon have given birth to creatively mesmerizing cinema dribbling with exquisitely animated bliss.

 © 2020 Chris Sawin